core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ## CoAP Content-Formats {#content-type}

-IANA is asked to register the following entry to the "CoAP Content-Formats" registry within the "CoRE Parameters" registry group.
+IANA is asked to register the following entry to the "CoAP Content-Formats" registry within the "Constrained RESTful Environments (CoRE) Parameters" registry group.

 Content Type:
 : application/core-pubsub+cbor